-We are very happy you are interested in participating in our Salmon Homecoming exhibition.
+We are very happy you are interested in participating in our Salmon Homecoming Celebration.
 If you have participated in the past, please note that we now require each individual canoe to register online to participate.
 This is for everyone’s safety and helps us be better prepared.
-Canoe Family Skippers, please indicate your family’s participation in the Coastal Song and Dance Exhibition and/or the Canoe Welcoming Ceremony.
 Your online registration will immediately go to Gail Morris and Sadie Whitener.

-We do what we can to help with travel expenses by offering an honorarium to the first fifteen individual canoes and canoe families participating in the Song and Dance Exhibition.
-Registration needs to be submitted by September 1st.
-We hope to be able to provide meals for participants in the Song and Dance Exhibition, Canoe skippers, pullers, and essential ground crew (typically one or two ground crew who have registered online).
-We regret that we are not able to provide meals for canoe family members who may attend the Salmon Homecoming Celebration, but do not register and participate in these activities.
+We do what we can to help with travel expenses.
+This year we will be offering an honorarium to the first ten individual canoes and canoe families participating.
+Registration needs to be submitted by September 9th.
+We hope to be able to provide meals for participants, Canoe skippers, pullers, and essential ground crew (typically one or two ground crew who have registered online).
+We regret that we cannot provide meals for canoe family members who may attend the Salmon Homecoming Celebration, but do not register and participate in these activities.

-We are planning to start the Canoe Welcoming Ceremony at 12:00 PM Saturday.
-Plan to be at the boat ramp early enough for a 40-minute pull in good weather.
-Canoes will start from Don Armeni Boat Ramp and paddle to Pier 62, which is located just north of the Seattle Aquarium.
+We are planning to start the Canoe Welcoming Ceremony at Noon, Saturday, September 23rd.
+Please plan to be at the boat ramp early enough for a 40-minute pull in good weather.
+As usual, canoes will start from Don Armeni Boat Ramp and paddle to Pier 62, located just north of the Seattle Aquarium.
 After the welcoming, canoes will be able to tie up at the pier or be given additional instructions.
 You can contact us at firstname.lastname@example.org.

 Cultural Demonstrator Registration